Stuycs-K/project03-final-9-cheni-lint/DEVLOG.md

 ### 2024-01-05 - Worked on fileman funcs
 i worked on the file management functions, starting with `ls()` and `size()` i want the `size()` to work recursively also with directories and started, but didn't finish implementing that

+### 2024-01-08 - Almost done with fileman funcs
+i completed all of the fileman funcs other than recursive `size()` started to think about server side of handling terminal input